To fill in your Intrastat declarations, you need to identify the customs code of each of your products in the European HS code. Find out more.

 - ICT – Integrated Community Tariff, 10 digits – level for each member state of the European Union.

 What is the Intrastat code?

-To file an INTRASTAT return, the CN code (8) is used.
+To establish Intrastat declarations, the CN code (8) is used.
 It corresponds to the first 8 digits of the customs code using the Integrated Community Tariff.

 How to find your customs code?

 To determine the customs code for your goods, you can use the official text available on EUR-Lex, or refer to RITA (Référentiel Intégré du Tarif Automatisé), the reference catalogue updated by the French Customs authorities.
 This paperless version of the Customs Tariff offers superior search ergonomics.